romeoagyemang/Scandiweb-assessment/Scandiweb/README.md

-SQL script to create database and tables is present in **database.sql** file.
+The Sql script should be located in the database.sql